 Another herb that can be used for pain can be used at the same time as comfrey.
 Very few people know that before aspirin was invented people used willow bark for that purpose.
 The chemical found in aspirin is called salicin, and it is useful on the skin and internally.

 Pain causes a lot of things, including stress and anxiety.
 Here is where aromatherapy can help in coping.
 Essential oils are found in plants, and these oils can do many things.
 Some of them are even used in cooking.
-However, lavender, chamomile, passionflower, and jasmine can all help soothe stress and anxiety when used in aromatherapy.
+When used aromatically, Lavender, Chamomile, Passionflower, and Jasmine can help soothe stress and anxiety.

 This is why these scents are added to many products made for topical use.
 Of course, they are also often associated with pleasant things,